What am I feeling?

 The important point here is that everyone has an individual and often private responses to any experience of grief, loss and/or trauma.
 There is no right or wrong way to grieve about whatever you are experiencing.
 Everyone experiences grief, loss and associated trauma differently and this may feel very unfamiliar and at times confusing.
 There may be times when your thoughts and responses about what has happened may not make sense and this may feel confusing and overwhelming, these thoughts and feelings will pass.

 Try not to push these thoughts and feelings down, if you can, and if you feel comfortable enough, share your experience with someone you trust.
-If you would find it useful, ring us at GriefLine, on 1300 845745, and one of our counsellors will work with you with your experience of grief, loss and/or trauma.
+If you would find it useful, ring us at GriefLine, on our state hotline numbers, and one of our counsellors will work with you with your experience of grief, loss and/or trauma.
 These intense feelings and thoughts will pass and speaking with someone you trust or with a counsellor, can assist in your thoughts and feelings becoming less intense with time.

 This is so unexpected